Greenlandic people in Denmark: Grønlanderhjemmet (the Greenlander home)

-1951 Social experiment
+1951 "Little Danes" experiment

 In 1951, 21 families were misled into agreeing to send their children to Denmark for six months for an education, they were told, that would improve their future.
 22 Greenlandic children were taken to Denmark where they spent one year with foster families in Denmark.
 Unbeknownst to the parents in Greenland, on return the children would live in orphanages, not with their families and were only allowed infrequent visits.
 Six of the children were adopted by their Danish host families.
 The children suffered 'severe issues of identity and belonging as consequences of 'the experiment' and loss of their culture.'

 The programme was initiated by the Danish government as part of the de-colonisation process required by the UN following the Second World War.
 'Nyordningen' or 'The New Incentive' was thus founded in order to 'upgrade' Greenland's education, health and social services.
 The children would serve as a model for Greenlandic relations in Greenland going forward.
 This was in order to 'improve... the future of Greenland' by creating a prototype of the 'new type of Greenlander', referred to then as 'little Danes'.

 It was not until 2020 that the children that were forced to be part of the experiment received an apology from Danish Prime Minister Mette Frederiksen."We cannot change what happened.
-But we can take responsibility and apologise to those we should have cared for but failed to do."In 2010 a Danish film, Ekspermientet, was released depicting the experiment.
+But we can take responsibility and apologise to those we should have cared for but failed to do."In 2010 a Danish film, Eksperimentet, was released depicting the experiment.